Due to normal attrition, the Clayton County Police Department recruits

 equal opportunity to all qualified citizens on a basis of demonstrated

 merit and fitness.
 If you are looking for a career, Clayton County

 wants to consider you for employment.
 For the latest information

-on other job openings within the Clayton County Police Department,
+on job openings within the Clayton County Police Department, please

 Employment Opportunities section.

-July 17, 2007, the following starting salaries for Police Officer
+Effective July 1, 2014, the following starting salaries for Police

 P.O.S.T.
 Certified w/3 years experience*

 P.O.S.T.
 Certified w/6 years experience*